qtje/qtjev2/media/help/quickstart.md

 The minimum required to upload a new page is an image (selected via the Browse button in the Image field), but you'll typically also want to link to a previous page.
 You can type the number of title of the previous page in the Previous Page field and select the matching page from the dropdown.
 If you haven't created any pages, then you'll have to link to a page created by another author.
 You can link to a page that already has a next page as long as it has fewer than 3 next pages.

 At this point, you could click `Create Page` to upload the new image as a comic page following the selected previous page and published as the selected Alias.
 Along with alt text, this is all you need to create a conventional serial webcomic.
+Note that once created, pages can be edited but cannot be deleted.
+This is true of all comic objects except links between pages.

 ### Field Mapping